 Volleyball Coaching Staff

-The fall of 2013 will mark Beth Donnelly's 4th year as Head Coach of the Women's Volleyball team at Olympic College.
-The 2 time Nothern Region Coach of the Year (2011 and 2012) is set to have her most talented roster to date!
+The fall of 2014 will mark Beth Donnelly's 5th year as Head Coach of the Women's Volleyball team at Olympic College.
+The 3 time Nothern Region Coach of the Year (2011, 2012 and 2013), and 2013's NWAC Coach of the Year returns only 3 sophomores from last year's dominating squad.
+Donnelly will look to her 9 newcomers to fill some big shoes.

 In 2012 Donnelly took the Rangers back to the NWAACC tournament for the second time in her short career, and just the 3rd time since 2005.
 They finished Co-Champions of the North with a stellar record of 32-11 on the season respectfully.
 Donnelly produced 2 all-league athletes (Fossum 1st team, Burnett 2nd team) who will both be returning this fall to lead the Rangers.